Agentic workflows with LangChain4j

 3. Optionally emit an event to request human review (emitJson(…)), then listen for a review result (listen(…).outputAs(…)).

-Shaping data between steps
+4. Shape data between steps

 • inputFrom(…) – select what the step consumes (jq or Java lambda).

-• exportAs(…) — expose only part of a result to the next step (without committing to global state).
+• exportAs(…) – expose only part of a result to the next step without committing to global state.

 • outputAs(…) – write a shaped result to the workflow data.